rishraks/Virtual_Screen/README.md

 - **Boundary Constraint**: Ensures drawing is allowed only within a predefined rectangle.
 - **Customizable Canvas**: Clear the canvas using a key press (`c`).
 - **Live Feedback**: Displays the tracked finger position and boundary area.
+- **Color Palette**: Choose different colors for drawing.
+- **Brush Size Palette**: Adjust brush size for precise or bold strokes.
+- **Palm Erase**: Use your palm gesture to erase parts of the canvas.
 ---

 ## Technologies Used